WWS Team

 Contact: socialmedia@womenwhosubmitlit.org

-Ariadne Makridakis Arroyo, Publication Round Up Editor, (she/they) is a Los Angeles-based writer, arts administrator, and feminist of Greek and Guatemalan descent who grew up in New Orleans, Louisiana.
-They completed their Bachelor’s degree in Critical Theory & Social Justice at Occidental College in 2020 where they were awarded the 2019 Argonaut Summer Research/Creative Writing Fellowship under the guidance of fiction writer Zinzi Clemmons.
-Her work has been featured in Evocations Review, Stellium Literary Magazine, Stonecoast Review, Stanchion Zine, Latin@ Literatures, Tasteful Rude, Text Power Telling, and Acentos Review.
-They are a 2023 Speculative Fiction Fellow in the Words of Resistance & Restoration Fellowship provided by Roots.
+Ariadne Makridakis Arroyo, Publication Round Up Editor, (she/they) is a Los Angeles-based writer, arts administrator, and feminista, born and raised by Greek and Guatemalan immigrants.
+They completed their Bachelor’s degree in Critical Theory & Social Justice at Occidental College in 2020.
+Her work has been featured in Stonecoast Review, Latin@ Literatures, Tasteful Rude, and Acentos Review, among others.
+In 2023, they were awarded a speculative fiction fellowship with Roots.
 Wounds.
-Words.
+Words. and were named the 2025 LGBTQIA+ residency fellow with The Sundress Academy for the Arts.

 Contact: membernews@womenwhosubmitlit.org